papykabukanyi/hellobluelender/NEXTJS-FIXES.md

 ## Overview

-This document outlines the changes made to ensure compatibility with Next.js 15.3+ and fix critical build errors related to the `useSearchParams()` hook.
+This document outlines the changes made to ensure compatibility with Next.js 15.3+ and fix critical build errors related to the `useSearchParams()` hook and parallel routes.

 ## Key Changes